-&lt;sup>10 See Official Records of the United Nations Conference for the Adoption of a Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, Vienna, 25 November-20 December 1988, vol. I (United Nations publication, Sales No. E.94.XI.5).
+11 See Official Records of the United Nations Conference for the Adoption of a Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances, Vienna, 25 November-20 December 1998, vol. I (United Nations publication, Sales No. E.94.XI.5).

-- (b) Demand reduction policies shall: - (i) Aim at preventing the use of drugs and at reducing the adverse consequences of drug abuse; - (ii) Provide for and encourage active and coordinated participation of individuals at the community level, both generally and in situations of particular risk, by virtue of, for example, their geographical location, economic conditions or relatively large addict populations; - (iii) Be sensitive to both culture and gender; - (iv) Contribute to developing and sustaining supportive environments.
+- (a) There shall be a balanced approach between demand reduction and supply reduction, each reinforcing the other, in an integrated approach to solving the drug problem; - (b) Demand reduction policies shall: - (i) Aim at preventing the use of drugs and at reducing the adverse consequences of drug abuse; - (ii) Provide for and encourage active and coordinated participation of individuals at the community level, both generally and in situations of particular risk, by virtue of, for example, their geographical location, economic conditions or relatively large addict populations; - (iii) Be sensitive to both culture and gender; - (iv) Contribute to developing and sustaining supportive environments.